paritytech/xcm-docs/src/fundamentals/multiasset.md

 }
 ```

 The asset identity is expressed in one of two ways; either Concrete or Abstract.
-Abstract is not really in use, but it allows asset IDs to be specified by name.
-This is convenient but relies on the receiver interpreting the name in the way that the sender expects which may not always be so easy.
-Concrete is in general usage and uses a `MultiLocation` to identify an asset unambiguously.
-For native assets (such as DOT), the asset tends to be identified as the chain which mints the asset (the Polkadot Relay Chain in this case, which would be the location `..` from one of its parachains).
+Abstract identities allow assets to be specified by a 32-byte blob.
+This is convenient, but it relies on the receiver to interpret the blob in the way that the sender expects, which will require consensus between the sender and the receiver, and may not be simple to achieve.
+Concrete identities uses a `MultiLocation` to identify an asset unambiguously.
+For native assets (such as DOT), the asset is identified as the chain which mints the asset (the Polkadot Relay Chain in this case, which would be the location `..` from one of its parachains).
 Assets that are primarily administered within a chain’s pallet may be identified by a location including their index within that pallet.
-For some examples of `MultiAsset`s see the example section below.

 ```rust,noplayground
 enum Fungibility {